jpignata/bossman-gem/README.md

 BOSSMan can be used to perform image, web and news searches against Yahoo's index.
 For more information about BOSS (Build your Own Search Service) please refer to http://developer.yahoo.com/search/boss/.

-This is an older project - these days I'd probably use HTTParty (http://github.com/jnunemaker/httparty) if I needed to access BOSS or other similar web services.
+This is an older project - I'd encourage look at the great HTTParty (http://github.com/jnunemaker/httparty) library if you need to quickly and easily access HTTP resources.

 ## Bugs, Features, Feedback